MrBomber0x001/blueprint-github/README.md

 BlueprintCLI is distributed under the MIT License.

 ## TODO and Log
+- [ ] Get an access token from the user, and set it on the fly
+- [ ] check for the access token if set or not, when running the application, if not set -> ask for it.
 - [x] Creating private/public repos
 - [ ] Blueprinting repo with default files required for your project depending on the tech stack
-- [ ] check the token -> cache, for the first time, to set in `.env` files
+- [ ] Check the token -> cache, for the first time, to set in `.env` files
-- [ ] Bundles the application in single command line tool in the system
+- [ ] Bundles the application in a single command line tool in the system
 - [ ] Clone the repo after creating it
-- [ ] Make it as downloadable from git
+- [ ] Make it downloadable from git